kristenjacobs/container-networking/README.md

 vagrant up
 ```

-SSH to each node (VM) in turn, and run the setup script to create the network namespaces connected via bridges:
+SSH to each node (VM) in turn, and run the setup script to create the network namespaces connected via bridge:

 ```
 vagrant ssh containers-from-scratch-[12]